bitnami/charts/bitnami/elasticsearch/README.md

 ### Enable bundled Kibana

 This Elasticsearch chart contains Kibana as subchart, you can enable it just setting the `global.kibanaEnabled=true` parameter.
-It is enabled by default using the `values-production.yaml` file.
 To see the notes with some operational instructions from the Kibana chart, please use the `--render-subchart-notes` as part of your `helm install` command, in this way you can see the Kibana and ES notes in your terminal.

 ### Adding extra environment variables